Lawyers looking over documents

 Buy-Sell Agreements

-Buy-sell agreements in Australia are crucial for succession planning, managing a partner's share in case of death, disability, or retirement, often funded by life insurance policies.
+Buy-sell agreements in Australia are crucial for business succession planning, managing a partner's share in case of death, disability, or retirement, often funded by life insurance policies.

 Tax Considerations

-Succession planning in Australia must consider tax implications like CGT, GST, and stamp duty, with concessions for small businesses and rollover relief affecting financial outcomes.
+Business succession planning in Australia must consider tax implications like CGT, GST, and stamp duty, with concessions for small businesses and rollover relief affecting financial outcomes.

 Superannuation and Retirement Planning